Chinese state media, AI companies warn of risks in ChatGPT stock frenzy | Technology

 Chinese state media, AI companies warn of risks in ChatGPT stock frenzy

-Chinese state media on Thursday cautioned against risks in chasing ChatGPT-concept stocks, while artificial intelligence (AI) companies urged investors to be rational after their soaring share prices caught regulators' attention.
-Frenzy around the ChatGPT chatbot has spurred speculative bets in China's stock market, pumping up AI firms such as TRS Information Technology Co Ltd, Hanwang Technology Co Ltd and CloudWalk Technology Co Ltd.
+Chinese state media on Thursday cautioned against risks in chasing local ChatGPT-concept stocks, while domestic artificial intelligence (AI) companies urged investors to be rational after their soaring share prices caught regulators' attention.

+ChatGPT, a chatbot developed by U.S. firm OpenAI and backed by Microsoft Corp, gives strikingly human-like responses to user queries.
+Frenzy around the technology launched at November-end has seen shares of Beijing Haitian Ruisheng Science Technology Ltd soar 217% this year.
+Hanwang Technology Co Ltd has risen as much as 129% as of Wednesday, CloudWalk Technology Co Ltd 128% and TRS Information Technology Co Ltd 66%.

 Though some hotly chased concepts have been successful, "many more new ideas haven't been commercialised, or require more time to prove," the state-backed newspaper said.
 "However, some people avidly speculate on fake concepts, luring others into schemes of pumps and dumps.
 Investors eventually end up in tears so they should not follow."